jumashafara/image_preprocessor/README.md

 ```
 X, y = img_proc.get_Xy()
 ```
-3. Optionally, you can check if the images paths are matching the class labels by calling the images_object method on your processor object
+3. You can obtain the numeric values corresponding to your class labels by calling the images_object method on your processor object
 ```
 img_obj = img_proc.images_object()
 ```